PRINCE2 Change Control

 One final point.

-Whenever considering issue action, the Project Board (or their delegated Change Authority), have the following options:
+Whenever considering issue action, the Project Board (or their delegated Change Authority), have the following options when dealing with PRINCE2 change control:

 1. Agree to the change